f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Attach_Interface_to_BIG-IP_in_RedHat_OpenShift/Attach_Interface_to_BIG-IP_VE_RedHat_OpenShift.rst

 -------------------------------
 Below are the series of steps to follow to attach an network of BIG-IP VE,

-At first, we can able to see from the Interface dropdown in BIG-IP instance running in OCP
+At first, Select the BIG-IP instance to which Interface has to be attached. we can able to see from the Interface dropdown in BIG-IP instance running in OCP

 .. image:: ./Assets/big-ip-before-int-atttach.jpg